By sean mcnulty

 --I’ll bring some in surely.

 And she does.
-She brings it in during the scene where the nazi officer is having his face gnawed off by a hundred rats and it’s lovely toast, I have to say.
+She brings de toast in during de scene where de Nazi officer is having his face gnawed off by a hundred rats and it’s lovely toast, I hafta say.